CS-201-Spring-2023/HW0/README.md

 # Task

 The task for this HW0 is explained in the accompanying prompt which is to be compiled in LaTeX.
-Your score as shown on GitHub at the time of the deadline will be your score in this WC.
+Your score as shown on GitHub at the time of the deadline will be your score in this HW0.

 # Deadline and discussion

-_Deadline_: 2359h on Sun, 20 Jan
+_Deadline_: 2359h on Friday, 20 Jan

 For discussion on the HW0, please use the related Canvas discussion thread.